Claudia

 09. Healthcheck #

-Before launching the full chatbot, run a 90-second healthcheck that verifies three layers: the WonderEcho is present on the I²C bus, the network can reach Anthropic, and your API key + chosen model actually return a response.
-(The audio path itself — speaker out, mic in — is exercised by the manual launch in Part 10.)
+Before launching the full chatbot, run a 90-second healthcheck that verifies four layers: the WonderEcho is present on the I²C bus, the USB mic is visible to ALSA, the network can reach Anthropic, and your API key + chosen model actually return a response.
+(The full audio round trip — record, transcribe, speak — is exercised by the manual launch in Part 10.)

 Create the script: